codecontemplator/articles/quintrino/readme.md

 <img src="resources/quintrino-construction.jpg" width="500" alt="Quintrino Construction" />

 First we note that the quintrino is a closely related to a shape built out of regular pentagons that is called a dodecahedron.
-The next thing to note is that it is built up from a multitude of identical arms (illustrated in red)[^3].
+The next thing to note is that it is built up from a multitude of identical arms, illustrated in red[^3].
 Five arms can form a star and for each face in the docecahedron we can place a star.
 All we need is to figure out how to rotate the arm to place it correctly.

 ## Creating the arm
 For this article the mesh data for the arm is given.
 A mesh can be stored in many ways.
 For blender user the most common way is ofcourse to embed it into a blender file.
 However, it is nice to keep everything as code so instead the arm mesh is constructed using the function below.